 10. specify that the guidelines must be kept on file in the workplace and be reviewed and reexecuted every two years; and

 11. conform to M.G.L. c.
 94C, the regulations of the Department of Public Health at 105 CMR 700.000: Implementation of M.G.L.
 C. 94C, M.G.L. c.
-112, §§ 80B, 80C, 80E, 80G, 80H80I and 244 CMR (the regulations of the Board of Registration in Nursing).
+112, §§ 80B, 80C, 80E, 80G, 80H, 80I and 244 CMR (the regulations of the Board of Registration in Nursing).

-(6) The Board may request at any time an opportunity to review the guidelines under which a physician is supervising an APNAPRN engaged in prescriptive practice.
+(6) The Board may request at any time an opportunity to review the guidelines under which a physician is supervising an APRN engaged in prescriptive practice.
 Failure to provide guidelines to the Board is a basis for and may result in disciplinary action.
 The Board may require changes in the guidelines if it determines that they do not comply with 243 CMR 2.10 and accepted standards of medical or nursing practice.
-The Board may also disapprove guidelines in their entirety if it determines that the supervising physician is incapable of providing adequate supervision to the APNAPRN(s) engaged in prescriptive practice.
+The Board may also disapprove guidelines in their entirety if it determines that the supervising physician is incapable of providing adequate supervision to the APRN(s) engaged in prescriptive practice.

-(7) The Board may request at any time documentation of any review conducted by the supervising physician of the APNAPRN engaged in prescriptive practice.
+(7) The Board may request at any time documentation of any review conducted by the supervising physician of the APRN engaged in prescriptive practice.
 Failure to provide documentation to the Board is a basis for and may result in disciplinary action.

-2.11: Physician Ownership Interest In Facilities Providing Physical Therapy Services (Reserved)
+2.11: Physician Ownership Interests

 (1) Physician Ownership in a For-Profit Acute Care Hospital or HMO.